Financial-ML/Market-Analysis/README.md

 * And MQL4 cannot test any strategy developed out side MQL4.
 * What we have done is that we connect from strategy tester in MQL4 with Python-Tester
 * And save the prediction and the time in CSV file in a period of time.
-* then convert the file in to a common mql4 file.
+* Then convert the file in to a common MQL4 file.
-* And test it in mql4.
+* And test it in MQL4.

 MQL4-Tester  :(DWX_ZeroMQ_Server_v2.0.1_RC8.mq4) the server.

 Python-Tester:(DWX_ZeroMQ_tester.py) the client.
 ### Setup
 1. Follow ZMQ installation steps in [(here)](https://github.com/darwinex/dwx-zeromq-connector).
-1. Download the code in Tester [(here)]
+1. Download the code in Tester [(here)](https://github.com/Financial-ML/Market-Analysis/tree/master/Tester)
 1. Generate the Dataset [(here)](#Dataset) to use it in ML-Models.
 1. Generate the Model [(here)](#ML-Models).
 1. Copy the PKL file in the same project of Tester code.